rach7777/monax-may/about/jobs.md

 ## <a name="operationsEngineer"></a>Cloud Operation Engineer

-Eris Industries, the leading platform for industrial applications of smart contract technology, is a cloud devOps Engineer for our platform team to assist in the management of our Hosted Chains product.
+Eris Industries, the leading platform for industrial applications of smart contract technology, is hiring a cloud devOps Engineer for our platform team to assist in the management of our Hosted Chains product.

 The selected applicant will have co-management responsibilities for the operation of hundreds of containerized smart contract enabled blockchain clients running in the Eris hosted platform.